Building Department Overview

 DORA Licensed Plumbers and Electricians

-Plan Reviews
+Plan Review

-4. If a waiver is granted on a project, the signed waiver is returned to the project manager and notification.
+4. Once code compliance is received, the CSU Building Department will issue a Building Inspection Record (BIR) and permit number.
+If a waiver is granted on a project, the signed waiver is returned to the Project Manager.

 6. CSU Environmental Health Services (EHS) is the delegated health authority on campus.
 The plans are submitted at SD, DD, and CD to CSU Environmental Health Services for review and comment.
 For projects having this scope, meetings are typical from inception through final documents.

-7. Health code final inspections are conducted by CSU EHS inspectors.
-The final inspection is required by the CSU Department of Environmental Health prior to written approval for operation and licensure of the establishment.
-EHS requires receipt of a completed Retail Establishment License Application, including tax numbers, fees, etc., prior to scheduling the opening inspection.
+7. EHS performs intermediate health inspections during construction.
+Prior to written approval for operation and licensure of the establishment all final inspections must be complete.
+EHS requires receipt of a completed Retail Establishment License Application, including tax numbers, fees, etc. prior to scheduling to scheduling the opening inspection.

 Code Compliance Documentation